 - Level 3 discipline offenses are serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property and other acts of serious misconduct. - Students must be referred to an administrator.
 Administrators will notify their supervisor and law enforcement agencies as deemed appropriate.
-Consequences range from out-of-school suspension to permanent expulsion. - NOTE: Any misconduct that threatens the health, safety, or well-being of others may result in immediate suspension of the student from the school and/or school- sponsored activities for up to ten (10) school days, pending disciplinary investigation of the allegations.
+Consequences range from out-of- school suspension to permanent expulsion and may include referral to apply to the Alternative Education Program (AEP). - NOTE: Any misconduct that threatens the health, safety, or well-being of others may result in immediate suspension of the student from the school and/or school-sponsored activities for up to ten (10) school days, pending disciplinary investigation of the allegations.